rafaellabarrocas/webdriver_manager_demo/README.md

 Selenium - Free open-source testing framework that has a huge community around the entire world.
 It supports multiple programming langagues, it supports differents browsers, (...)
 Webdriver_manager - Library that provides the way to automatically manage drivers for different browsers.
 This way we don't need to manually add/update drivers binaries.
 Faker - Library to generate random info like name, address, email, phone number, (...)
+VirtualEnv - Library to create an isolated environment.
+This means that each project can have its own dependencies, regardless of what dependencies every other project has.
 ```
 - What parts of the app you would apply AT to?
 ```